GW-SHC/c_bootstrap/README.md

 # Projects

-- See https://github.com/GW-SHC/gw-http for code implementing a basic web server in C. Some of the assignments will build on this codebase
+- See https://github.com/GW-SHC/gw-http for code to implement a basic web server in C. Some of the assignments will be built on this codebase.
 - See https://github.com/gparmer/c_object_models_instructional for examples of different types of object orientation implemented in C.
 - See https://github.com/gparmer/tlr for a simple bitcode implementation in C for a language.
 The "Tiny Language Runtime".